kev9504/youtube-trendings/README.md

 * In case if passed wrong video id, the user should be redirected on a page with youtube videos list *done but I was not sure, so I redirected to main (I implemented both, redirection if youtube id is not correct length or if the player id does not exist)
 * Filters should be the same as selected before on page refresh *done
-* Filters should be fetched from youtube *done but some countries do not have trendings for each of the categories
+* Filters should be fetched from youtube *done, but filtered categories that don't have trendings option
-* Unit tests coverage should be not less than 60%, higher -> better
+* Unit tests coverage should be not less than 60%, higher -> better *done

 ##### PLEASE NOTE THAT ALL THE TASKS LISTED ABOVE ARE MANDATORY.
 We'll be evaluating your submission from the following perspectives:
 * Code quality and best practices